vakyla98/TodoVue/README.md

 # To Do List

 This is my first project with using Vue.js and vue-ecosystem.
-You also can see list of all technology at vakyla98.github.io/TodoVue/dist
+You also can see list of all technology at  [Home page](vakyla98.github.io/TodoVue/dist)

 ## Local install and other command
 Install all dependencies